CristopherNim/WGU-D206/D213/D213_Task_1.md

 ![[Pasted image 20210608213656.png]]
 - To create the model, I removed the column "day."
 - The data was split into 80% percent training and 20% percent test data
-5. Provide a copy of the cleaned dataset.

 # **Part IV:  Model Identification and Analysis**